The Oregon Coast trail is now available in an app, with the full trail route available for offline navigation!

 - It’s a “safe” OCT route.
 More road walking, but easier to navigate.

-- It road walks around Ecola State Park (maybe there were trail closures at the time?).
+- It road walks around Ecola State Park (maybe there were trail closures at the time the track was generated?).

 - It road walks from Oceanside to Netarts, but it’s possible to walk the beach there at most tide levels.